bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-2.md

 Tim Ruffing: 00:18:35

-right So I mean functionally yes but like The problem is we we also like the peers here want anonymity even against each other, right?
+right So I mean functionally yes but like The problem is we also like the peers here want anonymity even against each other, right?
 So like if everybody in the shuffling knows that like if Alice knows that Bob has the first slot, then Bob can't get the anonymity because whatever message appears in the first slot it will be Bob's.

 Adam Ficsor: 00:19:05